CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 CMMC 2.0 model

-With the implementation of CMMC 2.0, DoD intends to reduce the number of levels from 5 progressive levels to 3 progressive levels.
-DoD has posted the CMMC 2.0 model for Levels 1 and 2, their associated Assessment Guides, and scoping guidance for informational purposes.
-Level 3 information will be posted as it becomes available.
+With the implementation of CMMC 2.0, DoD reduces the number of levels from 5 progressive levels to 3 progressive levels.
+For informational purposes, DoD has posted the CMMC 2.0 model for all levels, associated Assessment Guides, and scoping guidance.

 CMMC 1.0